When Captain Marvel green suit leaked, Brie Larson ignored social media

-When early Captain Marvel photos revealed Brie Larson's green Starforce suit, she decided it was time to take a break off Twitter.
+When early Captain Marvel photos revealed Brie Larson's green Starforce suit, she decided it was time to take a break from Twitter.

-In a wide-ranging set interview with Entertainment Tonight from May 3 published Tuesday, Larson said she wasn't aware that fans already knew about the character's alternate suit, which she will don along with a red, gold and blue suit designed closer to the comic version of the character.
+In a wide-ranging set interview with Entertainment Tonight from May 3 published Tuesday, Larson said she wasn't aware that fans already knew about the character's alternate suit.
+She will wear it along with the more familiar red, gold and blue suit that's closer to the comic version of her character's costume.
 (Disclosure: Entertainment Tonight is owned by CBS, which also owns CNET.)

 While Larson is active on Twitter, she told ET that she stays away from social media when there's a chance that news about her movies could be leaking.